Luckydragon96/UPMSP-TWCT-Instances/README.md

 # UPMSP-TWCT Instances

-This repository contains instances for the Unrelated Parallel Machine Scheduling Problem with Time Windows and Sequence Dependent Setup Times (UPMSP-TWCT).
+This repository contains instances and results for the Unrelated Parallel Machine Scheduling Problem with minimizing the total weighted completion time (UPMSP-WCT).

 ## Introduction